IABTechLab/uid2docs/api/v2/upgrade-guide.md

 ### When can I start the upgrade?

-Any time, as long as you complete it by March 31, 2023.
+Any time, but be sure to complete it by March 31, 2023.

 ### Can I continue using the v1 API and API keys?